TotalMiner/totalminer.github.io/lua/functions/history/set_clan_history.md

 ## Parameters

-- `key:` The key/name of the history record
+- `key`: The key/name of the history record
-- `value:` The value to set the history record to.
+- `value`: The value to set the history record to.
 Negative values are supported

 ___